Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

     **`NOTE`** If the Compute Rolling Upgrade Service (CRUS) is not being used to manage compute rolling upgrades, then this error can be ignored.
     If `cray-crus` pods have failed to initialize, the `GET request` will fail.
-A system using PBS Pro or Slurm in which the workload manager scheduler is not running in a pod on a worker node, will fail to initialize.
+A system using PBS Pro or Slurm in which the workload manager scheduler is not running in a pod on a worker node will fail to initialize.
 CRUS will be removed in a future release.

     ```text
     INFO: Checking for active CRUS upgrades.